jpnt/linux-kernel-config/NOTES.md

 ## Performance and Power Management

-* Choose the right CPUFreq governor for your needs. `powersave`, `performance`, etc.
+* Choose the right CPU frequency governor for your needs. `powersave`, `performance`, etc.
+  * Experiment with amd-pstate or intel-pstate.

 * Enable deeper CPU idle states (C-states) like C3 or C6 for lower power consumption during idle periods (search for idle= options).